help celebrate the centenary of British ice hockey, Stewart Roberts,

 The GB team now began playing some important games under the leadership

-Woods, from Winnipeg, had family in Portsmouth and coached Superleague
+from Winnipeg, had family in Portsmouth and coached Superleague side,

-side, Basingstoke Bison.
-He was also the league’s director of
+Basingstoke Bison.
+He was also the league’s Director of Sport.

 One of his first tasks was guiding GB through a long series of

-in a 3-3 tie with Switzerland at Sheffield Arena when a win would have
+3-3 tie with Switzerland at Sheffield Arena when a win would have taken

-taken the dual national-dominated GB through to the next round.
+the dual national-dominated GB through to the next round.
+Woods, who

 Among the – mostly dual national - stars of GB during the Woods’ era